awangga/smsweb/README.md

  2. [Install MongoDB]
  3. Wavecom modem
  4. Install Apache Webserver with CGI enable or wsgi (a2enmod cgi)
+ 5. Rename config-sample.py to config.py edit with your configuration server

  ```sh
  # yum install httpd